 In this Apple app deployment guide, we’ll cover everything Apple IT teams need to know about app purchasing and distribution for your organization.
-We’ll focus on four major topics:
+This guide has also been updated to include the latest features from WWDC 2020, which introduced some exciting changes for macOS Big Sur.
+Here’s a quick overview of the topics that we’ll cover:

 - What are Apple VPP Apps (App Store Apps)?